binarycamper/ft_transcendence/README.md

 - The user should be able to create channels (chat rooms) that can be either public, or private, or protected by a password.
   ◦ The channel owner is a channel administrator.
 They can set other users as administrators.
 - The user who has created a new channel is automatically set as the channel owner until they leave it.
+  ◦ The channel owner can set a password required to access the channel, change it, and also remove it.

 #### 5. Game